Watercress Benefits, Nutrition, How to Use, Recipes, Side Effects

 Most of us are familiar with omega-3 foods such as salmon, tuna and mackerel.
 However, did you know that you can get your fix of these heart-healthy fats by upping your intake of leafy greens as well?

-While watercress contains a variety of phytonutrients, vitamins and minerals, it also contains a relatively high proportion of omega-3 polyunsaturated fatty acids (PUFAs), mainly in the form of alpha-linolenic acid (ALA).
+While watercress contains a variety of phytonutrients, vitamins and minerals, it also contains a relatively high proportion of omega-3 polyunsaturated fatty acids (PUFAs), mainly in the form of alpha-linolenic acid.

-Although alpha-linolenic acid must be converted into active forms of omega-3 fatty acids — including eicosapentaenoic acid and docosahexaenoic acid — adding watercress to your daily diet can be an effective strategy to boost your intake of omega-3 fatty acids and protect against heart disease if you don’t regularly consume fish.
+Although alpha-linolenic acid must be converted into active forms of omega-3 fatty acids, including eicosapentaenoic acid and docosahexaenoic acid, adding this leafy green to your daily diet can be an effective strategy to boost your intake of omega-3 fatty acids and protect against heart disease if you don’t regularly consume fish.

 Watercress is also loaded with antioxidants, which can help neutralize harmful free radicals to fight inflammation at a cellular level.
 These antioxidants play a key role in maintaining immune function, enhancing eye health, promoting better blood sugar control and more.

 Minerals such as calcium, magnesium and potassium all play a central role in regulating blood pressure levels.
-Watercress is a great source of both calcium and magnesium and could potentially help lower blood pressure levels.
+This healthy green is a great source of both calcium and magnesium and could potentially help lower blood pressure levels.

 According to a study conducted by the King’s College London British Heart Foundation Centre, watercress and similar foods have been shown to benefit the health of the blood vessels and may help reduce blood pressure, block platelet aggregation and even improve endothelial dysfunction to protect against heart disease.